MattJones-Cloudticity/policies/README.md

 ## 16.1 Business Continuity

+The organization brings together additional key information security elements of business continuity management, which include: (i) identifying critical information system assets supporting organizational missions and functions; (ii) understanding the risks the organization is facing in terms of likelihood and impact in time, including an identification and prioritization of critical business processes; (iii) understanding the impact which interruptions caused by information security incidents are likely to have on the business (it is important that solutions are found that will handle incidents causing smaller impact, as well as serious incidents that could threaten the viability of the organization), and establishing the business objectives of information assets; (iv) implementing additional preventive detective controls for the critical assets identified to mitigate risks to the greatest extent possible; (v) identifying financial, organizational, technical, and environmental resources to address the identified information security requirements; (vi) testing and updating, at a minimum, a section of the plans and processes put in place at least annually; (vii) ensuring that the management of business continuity is incorporated in the organization's processes and structure; and, (viii) assigning responsibility for the business continuity management process at an appropriate level within the organization (1633.12a2Organizational.1).

 The business contingency program shall address required capacity, identify critical missions and business functions, define recovery objectives and priorities, and identify roles and responsibilities (1602.12c1Organizational.4567, 1634.12b1Organizational.1).

 The business continuity program will be (i) based on identifying events (or sequence of events) that can cause interruptions to the company&#39;s critical business processes (e.g., equipment failure, human errors, theft, fire, natural disasters acts of terrorism); (ii) followed by a risk assessment to determine the probability and impact of such interruptions, in terms of time, damage scale and recovery period; (iii) based on the results of the risk assessment, a business continuity strategy is developed to identify the overall approach to business continuity; and (iv) once this strategy has been created, endorsement is provided by management, and a plan created and endorsed to implement this strategy (1635.12b1Organizational.2).